C-r-o-m-e-r/e-commerce/README.md

     cd frontend
     npm run dev
     ```
-    The React application will be available at `http://localhost:5173` (or another port specified by Vite).
+    The React application will be available at `http://localhost:5173`.

 ### Testing Stripe Webhooks Locally
 To test the payment confirmation flow, you need a **third terminal**.